Matcha Date Bars - Earth to Veg

 • My recipe is refined sugar-free and uses dried dates for sweetness.
 Dates add plenty of fibre and natural sweetness while keeping these matcha bars low on the glycemic index.

-• Make matcha date bars using your favourite nuts or nut and seed mixtures—this recipe is truly adaptable to what you have in your pantry already.
+• Make matcha date bars using your favourite nuts or nut and seed mixtures.
+This recipe is truly adaptable to what you have in your pantry already.

 • Homemade date bars are way cheaper than buying them from the store.
 Plus, you’ll know exactly what’s going into your homemade snack bars.
 They’re made with only three basic and easy-to-find ingredients.